 And what about Rackspace?
 We don't really know why it fell.
 The most likely explanation seems to be market turbulence.
 With a beta rating of 1.27 -- beta measures how much a stock tends to move in relation to the indexes -- Rackspace is more vulnerable to swings than most.
 A broad sell-off may have spooked traders who are ignoring the long-term advantages this business possesses.

 The week that was

-See you back here next weekend for more tech stock talk.
-And remember to check out the Fool's latest special report -- "Forget Facebook -- Here's the Tech IPO You Should Be Buying" -- and add the Big Idea portfolio stocks to your Foolish watchlist for ongoing, up-to-the-minute coverage.
-Both the report and the watchlist are 100% free to Fools:
+See you back here over the weekend for more tech-stock talk.
+And remember to check out the Fool's latest special report -- "Forget Facebook -- Here's the Tech IPO You Should Be Buying" -- and add the Big Idea portfolio stocks to your Foolish Watchlist for ongoing, up-to-the-minute coverage.
+Both the report and the Watchlist as 100% free to Fools: